tamathecxder/tamathecxder/README.md

 - 📫 How to reach me **yudistiraeka.pratama012@gmail.com**

-- ⚡ Fun fact :- TV Series and Music🎵 are the reasons to live.
+- ⚡ Fun fact : TV Series and Music 🎵 are the reasons to live.

 <br>